Apple iPhone 6

 Apple is holding the iPhone 6 event on September 9, 2014.
-If Apple holds to the same pattern as the last two years, the iPhone 6 will be announced on or around September 9, 2014, with a release date of September 19, 2014.
+If Apple holds to the same pattern as the last two years, the release date will follow on or around September 19, 2014.
 That said, Apple doesn't always hold to patterns.
 There's never been less than a year between iPhone releases but there were some 16 months between the iPhone 4 and the iPhone 4s.
 There were, however, only 6 months between the iPad 3 and iPad 4, so no release date is confirmed until Apple announces an event and tells us what it is.

 iPhone 6 screen size rumors

 For a long time now rumors have swirled about Apple going to a larger display size for the iPhone 6.
 The original iPhone had a 3.5-inch 480x320 standard density display.
 The iPhone 4 took things to 960x640 double-density "Retina" and the iPhone 5 to 4-inches and 1136x640 double-density.
 That's a pattern of steady improvements every two years on the two years, and if Apple sticks to it, we're due another.
 If the rumors are true, both 4.7- and 5.5-inch models are coming our way this year.

 If Apple stays conservative they could scale up the interface this year, add more pixels come iPhone 7 in 2016.
 If they still have their foot down on the gas, however, maybe we'll see a leap forward just as spectacular as 2010.